fij/btup/README.md

 ### (B) Topic Description:

+1. The goals of business usually combine many factors: responsible behavior, application of best practices in the interest of the client, product flexibility and stability, speed, profit, liquidity, and many others.

-1. Quantitative Finance / Financial Engineering is a composition of three main areas:
+2. Accordingly, Financial Engineering is a composition of several areas:
    - Financial markets and products
    - Mathematical modeling
    - Data processing and analysis

-2. The goals of business usually combine many factors: responsible behavior, apply best practices in the interest of the client, product flexibility and stability, speed, profit, liquidity, and many others.
+   - Software testing

-3. Note that finance -- similarly to other fields -- has many of its own technical terms.
+3. Similarly to other fields, finance also has many of its own technical terms.

 ### (C) Structure of each lesson: